cppalliance/safe-cpp/proposal/draft.md

 * `rel x` - relocate `x` into a new value. `x` is set as uninitialized.
 * `cpy x` - copy construct `x` into a new value. `x` remains initialized.

-If an object is _trivially constructible_, then you don't need either of these tokens.
+If an object is _trivially copyable_, as all scalars are, then you don't need either of these tokens.
 The compiler will copy your value.
-Both expressions produce prvalues of the lvalue operand type.
+Both _rel-_ and _cpy-expressions_ produce prvalues of the operand's type.

 Why do I make both copy and relocation explicit?
 I want to make it easy for users to choose the more efficient option.
 If a type is not trivially copyable, you can opt into an expensive copy with _cpy-expression_.
 This avoids performance bugs, where an object undergoes an expensive copy just because the user didn't know it was there.
 Or, if you don't want to copy, use _rel-expression_, which is efficient but destroys the old object, without destructing it.

 * `drp x` - call the destructor on an object and set as uninitialized.

 Local objects start off uninitialized.
 They're initialized when first assigned to.
 Then they're uninitialized again when relocated from.
 If you want to _destruct_ an object prior to it going out of scope, use _drp-expression_.
-Unlike Rust's `drop` API,[^drop] this works even on objects that are only potentially initialized (was uninitialized on some control flow paths) or partially initialized (has some uninitialized subobjects).
+Unlike Rust's `drop` API,[^drop] this works even on objects that are pinned or are only potentially initialized (was uninitialized on some control flow paths) or partially initialized (has some uninitialized subobjects).

 Consider a function like `std::unique_ptr::reset`.[^unique_ptr-reset] It destructs the existing object, if one is engaged, and sets the unique_ptr to its null state.
 But in our safe version, box doesn't have a default state.
 It doesn't supply the `reset` member function.
 Instead, users just drop it, running its destructor and leaving it uninitialized.